SAP-samples/ui5-typescript-helloworld/step-by-step.md

 When you are developing a SAPUI5 application (i.e. also using control libraries which are not available in OpenUI5), use the `@sapui5/types` types instead of the `@types/openui5` ones.

-> **Remark:** There are also `@openui5/types` types available - how do they differ from the `@types/openui5` ones?<br>
+> **Remark:** There are also `@openui5/types` available - how do they differ from the `@types/openui5` ones?<br>
 The content is basically the same, one difference is in versioning: while the types in the `@openui5` namespace are exactly in sync with the respective OpenUI5 patch release, the ones in the `@types` namespace follow the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) versioning and are only released *once* per minor release of OpenUI5 ([more details here](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/openui5#versioning)), not for every patch.
-In practice it shouldn't make a noticeable difference what you use, but note that in the `@types` namespace there is usually only the `*.*.0` patch release available.<br>
+In practice, it shouldn't make a noticeable difference which you use, but note that in the `@types` namespace there is usually only the `*.*.0` patch release available.<br>
 > The SAPUI5 types are not available in the `@types` namespace.

 To trigger the first TypeScript transpilation in this project, now execute